Anime convention guide!

 It’s the thing that we all love and enjoy.
-It’s what cosplayers prepare for days and months for.
+Anime conventions are what cosplayers prepare for days and months for.
 It’s where we go to have fun and dress up.
 The big convention is where we spend our time and hard-earned money on, for a lot of reasons.
 But most importantly, Anime conventions are where cosplayers show their costumes that they put their blood, sweat and tears into (or money if you bought it).

 In short, an Anime convention is the heart and soul of the cosplay community.
 Put simply, without them we would have no place to show off our costumes in person (at least not easily).
 We wouldn’t be able to take photos of our cosplay so easily, because conventions are the easiest place to do photoshoots.
 And we wouldn’t be able to meet other people in the cosplay community, which is completely important for social interactions.
 In short, cosplay conventions need cosplayers…and cosplayers need cosplay conventions!

 If you’re new to the cosplay scene or you want to know everything about Anime/cosplay/comic conventions, then this post is for you.

 This article is a complete guide about everything related to Anime conventions.
 I will answer 10 of the most frequently asked questions related to cons so you know everything about them!

 My experience with Anime conventions and why you should listen to Senpai

 I’ve been going to Anime cosplay conventions for well over a decade now.
 From the good old days where glomping and Yaoi panels were a thing (don’t ask!), to the present where we must pay attention to our safety in a pandemic-era.
 I’ve been to several conventions in Canada and the U.S.; I even made a post about the differences between American and Canadian cons (click here if you’re interested to know the differences).
 I haven’t been to many cons outside of North America, but I’m working on that (first European one I went to was in Portugal).